CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_health_check_execution_snapshot.html.markdown

 # Data Source: intersight_hyperflex_health_check_execution_snapshot
 Last known health check execution results of a health check Definition.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hyperflex_health_check_execution_snapshot.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `category`:(string) Category that the HyperFlex health check Definition belongs to.
 * `cause`:(string) Information detailing the possible cause of the healthcheck failure, if the check fails.